KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

     This is not reversal but transcendent synthesis—L₃ (DS / DM: Archeus / Noeüs) reintegrates the L₂ (SS / SM: Anthra / Nousa) experience at a supernal octave, achieving a Resonant Return that confirms the indestructibility of coherent structure.
     It represents Novel Emergence.

-* **The Apotheosis:** The final acclivous centropic motion, returning to Aion.
+* **The Apotheosis:** The acclivous centropic motion following synthesis.
     The resurrected god does not revert; it returns with augmented coherence—the integrated knowledge of the embodied traversal.
-    It often becomes a Centropic Steward or Bridge for others, having mapped the path of lawful return.
+    It may complete the full return to Aion, or it may stabilize as a Centropic Steward or Bridge, remaining operative within the lattice to guide others through the same pattern.

 ---